jcao02/linux-programming-basics/README.md

 4. Package managers: Abstract concepts and examples

 # About the project
 These questions and tasks are part of this [Insert link when landing is ready] project, but by themselves, they are not the complete picture of it.
-They're two of the three parts needed to train someone in programming basics: The third part involves a tutor for a discussion on the questionaries.
+They're two of the three parts needed to train someone in programming basics: The third part involves a tutor for a discussion on the questionaries, hence the questions are a guide for practice and not an academic base.

 ## Tutors
 Feel free to contact any of the tutors explaining the reasons you want to learn how to program.